Skip to main content

 Regional teams respond to hazardous materials emergency incidents that exceed the resources of local jurisdictions.
 There are 13 teams across Oregon.
 They are a technical resource for local incident commanders.

-Team members are trained to the technician level and equipped to provide Level A, B, C, and D response.
-They received specialized training and equipment through the Department of Homeland Security to prepare them for response to a Chemical, Biological, Radiological, Nuclear, and Explosive (CBRNE) incident.
+Team members are trained to the technician level and equipped to provide Level A, B, C, and D responses.
+They received specialized training and equipment through the Department of Homeland Security to prepare them for response to a chemical, biological, radiological, nuclear, and explosive (CBRNE) incident.

-The teams provide outreach training to local responders and industry to ensure communities are prepared to respond to a hazardous materials incident and create safer communities.
+The teams provide outreach training to local responders and industry to ensure communities are prepared to respond to hazardous materials incidents and create safer communities.

 Team members attend a minimum of 160 hours of specialized training to become hazardous materials technicians.
 Technician training in Oregon is standardized ensuring all team members have the same basic training.
 Team members are required to take annual refresher training and must complete the Oregon Regional Hazardous Materials Response Teams Task Book every two years.